AMAsGroup/amasgroup.github.io/_pages/openings.md

 <p>
 </p>

-**We are currently open for Graduate Students and Visiting Researchers to join our research projects.
+**📢 We are currently open for Graduate Students and Visiting Researchers to join our research projects.
 The positions are mostly related to the corrosion performance and biocampatibility of Mg alloys.**

 **Opening 1:** Looking for highly motivated graduate students and researchers interested in corrosion studies on Mg-Zn-Ca and Mg-Gd-Zn magnesium alloys and WE43 magnesium composites.
 For more information, please see [(this document)]({{ site.url }}{{ site.baseurl }}/downloads/PHD1.pdf).